-Summary of Condition: Minnesota DHS maintains computer systems, MAXIS and METS, which are used by the Health and Human Services to support the eligibility determination process.
+Summary of Condition: Minnesota DHS maintains the computer system, MAXIS, which is used by the Health and Human Services to support the eligibility determination process.
 While periodic supervisory case reviews are performed to monitor compliance with grant requirements for eligibility, not all documentation was available, updated, or input correctly to support participant eligibility.
-The following exceptions were noted in the sample of 80 case files tested:
+The following exceptions were noted in the sample of 40 case files tested: